If our resources have blessed you, please consider making a year-end, tax-deductible contribution.

 Celebrating the new year is biblical, but how you celebrate might not be.
-The nation of Israel celebrated new year’s day every year, and they did so in the way that God prescribed.
+The nation of Israel celebrated the advent of the new year, and they did so in the way God prescribed.

-As we all know, many of today’s New Year’s Eve parties are far from being biblical, God-honoring celebrations.
-We’ll address the unbiblical parties but before we do, let’s take a look at God’s prescription for how His people were to celebrate the first day of a new year.
+As we all know, many of today’s New Year’s Eve parties are far from biblical, God-honoring celebrations.
+We’ll address the unbiblical parties, but before we do, let’s look at God’s prescription for how His people were to celebrate the first day of a new year.

 New Year’s Day in the Bible

-Our new year begins on January 1, but for the nation of Israel, the new year began in the autumn.
-It began in the month of Tishri, the first month of the civil calendar and the seventh month of the religious calendar.
+Our new year begins on January 1, but for the nation of Israel, it began in the autumn.
+It began in the month of Tishri, the first month of the civil calendar, and the seventh month of the religious calendar.

 Leviticus 23:24-25 Speak unto the children of Israel, saying, In the seventh month, in the first day of the month, shall ye have a sabbath, a memorial of blowing of trumpets, an holy convocation…

-Jewish tradition claims that this is the anniversary of the creation of Adam and Eve (remember that is not biblically supported, it’s just tradition).
+Jewish tradition says this is the anniversary of Adam and Eve’s creation (remember, that is not biblically supported; it’s just tradition).

-The biblical name for the day of the Jewish New Year is Yom Teruah, which literally means day of shouting or raising a noise.
-Yom Teruah begins the fall festival of the Feast of Trumpets and it is a High Holy Day.
-This day is more commonly called Rosh Hashanah, which literally means, “head of the year.”
-You won’t find “Rosh Hashanah” in the Bible in reference to the fall feast, because it derives from the Mishna, Rabbinic writings of oral traditions, often called the Oral Torah.
+The biblical name for the Jewish New Year is Yom Teruah, which means a day of shouting or raising a noise.
+Yom Teruah begins the fall festival of the Feast of Trumpets, a high holy day.
+This day is more commonly called Rosh Hashanah, which means “head of the year.”
+You won’t find “Rosh Hashanah” in the biblical account of the fall feast because it derives from the Mishna, Rabbinic writings of oral traditions, often called the Oral Torah.

-The Book of Leviticus is clear that the first day of the new year is to be a day of rest and a day of sounding the trumpet.
-As a High Holy Day, it would have been a time of resting in the Lord and remembering all that He had done for them.
+The Book of Leviticus clearly states that the first day of the new year is to be a day of rest and a day of sounding the trumpet.
+As a High Holy Day, it would have been a time to rest in the Lord and remember all He had done for them.

-Sadly, most of our New Year’s Eve and New Year’s Day celebrations have little to do with resting in, or remembering, Jesus.
+Sadly, most of our New Year’s Eve and New Year’s Day celebrations have little to do with resting in or remembering Jesus.
 They center around friends, fun, food, and partying.
-From New Year’s Eve “bashes” of food and drink, to New Year’s Day unending football parties of more food and drink, most people aren’t thinking about Jesus at all.
+From New Year’s Eve “bashes” of food and often excessive drink to New Year’s Day unending football parties of more food and more drink, most people aren’t thinking about Jesus.

 Biblical or Unbiblical?

-So while most of our New Year’s festivities are not biblically based, that does not necessarily mean they are unbiblical.
+So, while most of our New Year’s festivities are not biblically based, that does not necessarily mean they are unbiblical.
 The Jews were told to celebrate special events, and we have liberty in Christ to do the same.
-However, the bottom line is that we should always attempt to have parties and celebrations that are fun and include God-honoring activities only.
+The bottom line is that we should always attempt to have fun parties and celebrations, but they should only include God-honoring activities.
 In other words, our gatherings should be such that they do not promote or generate sinful thoughts, words, or actions.
-It really all comes down to how we celebrate the New Year and how we behave at the parties.
+It all comes down to how we celebrate the New Year and how we behave at the parties.

 That raises the question, is it okay to drink alcohol on New Year’s Eve?
 The answer to that question must be personally discerned.
 The Bible does not say that drinking alcohol is a sin.
 The Bible does say that drunkenness is a sin. (see a more in-depth discussion on this: Is It a Sin to Drink Alcohol?

-While it might be okay to have one drink, it is never okay to allow alcohol to control your thinking and behavior (and for some people, even one drink can do that).
-Let me say it again, any level of drunkenness is a sin.
+While it might be okay to have one drink, it is never okay to allow alcohol to control your thinking or behavior.
+For some people, even one drink can do that.
+Let me repeat it: any level of drunkenness is a sin.
 (Read: Is It a Sin to Drink Alcohol? and What Does the Bible Say About Alcohol?)
-It is well known that alcohol, even in small amounts, can inhibit judgment and reasoning and can produce behavior that is not God-honoring.
-Therefore, great caution must be exercised, if one chooses to have even one alcoholic beverage.
-For some, it might be possible to have a drink and not become drunk, just like it is possible to fill your plate from the buffet table and not be a glutton (Just like drunkenness, gluttony is also a sin.
-For more on this, read: What are the Seven Deadly Sins?).
+It is well known that alcohol, even in small amounts, can impede judgment and reasoning and can produce behavior that is not God-honoring.
+Therefore, caution must be exercised if one chooses to have even one alcoholic beverage.
+For some, it might be possible to partake of alcohol and not become drunk in the same way that filling your plate from the buffet table and partaking does not always mean one is gluttonous.
+Remember, just like drunkenness, gluttony is also a sin.
+(Read: What are the Seven Deadly Sins?).

-Whether or not to drink at a holiday party is a personal decision that should be discerned before one attends the party.
+Whether or not to drink at a holiday party is a personal decision, and most importantly, the decision should be made before attending the party.

 Start the New Year Off Right

-We implore you that as you celebrate the close of one year and the beginning of another, you do so with your mind focused on the One who has brought you through the past year and who opens to you another year of life.
-Keep Him in the forefront of your thoughts and it will be much easier to participate in and enjoy the celebrations in a God-honoring way.
+We implore you to celebrate the close of one year and the beginning of another with your mind focused on the One who has brought you through the past year and opened another year of life to you.
+Keep Him in the forefront of your thoughts, and it will be much easier to participate in and enjoy the celebrations in a God-honoring way.

 With the Holy Spirit as your Guide, be responsible as you celebrate New Year’s Eve and New Year’s Day.
-It is a well-documented fact that the winter holidays have a higher number of alcohol-related deaths and injuries than at other time of the year.
-Thanksgiving has the highest number of deaths and New Year’s Eve is second.
+It is a well-documented fact that the winter holidays have a higher number of alcohol-related deaths and injuries than other times of the year.
+Thanksgiving has the highest number of deaths, and New Year’s Eve is second.

 Plan Your Celebration Checklist